johannesjh/req2flatpak/README.rst

 Getting Started
 ---------------

-Run ``pip install git+https://github.com/johannesjh/req2flatpak`` to install the latest development version of req2flatpak.
+Run ``pip install req2flatpak`` to install the latest release of req2flatpak.

 It is possible to use req2flatpak from the commandline, as well as programmatically from a python script.